Disco's Revenge

 "Disco's Revenge" is a song recorded by American house producer Gusto.
 It was released in February 1996 as a single only.
 The song, which mainly consists of a looped sample from Harvey Mason's 1979 song "Groovin' You", reached number nine in the United Kingdom and number one on the RPM Dance/Urban chart in Canada.
 The title quotes Frankie Knuckles, who had described house music as being "disco's revenge".

 Critical reception

-A reviewer from Music Week rated "Disco's Revenge" three out of five, adding that "New Jersey's Gusto delivers a classy, bassy track, which has been championed by Radio One but has limited crossover potential."
-James Hamilton from the RM Dance Update described it as a "Harvey Mason 'Groovin' You' riff based 'bum bum bum' bumbling simple hypnotic strider".
+A reviewer from Music Week gave "Disco's Revenge" three out of five, adding that "New Jersey's Gusto delivers a classy, bassy track, which has been championed by Radio One but has limited crossover potential."
+James Hamilton from the Record Mirror Dance Update described it as a "Harvey Mason 'Groovin' You' riff based 'bum bum bum' bumbling simple hypnotic strider".
+DJ Freshy-D from Smash Hits gave it four out of five, saying, "Simple 'n' irresistible!
+'Disco's Revenge' is better known in the clubs as the one that goes boom... boom... boom!
+Gusto's heaving bassline, pumpin' beats and repetitive giant's vocal make for a stormin' floor-filler you just can't get out of your head!"